sxmxc/verbose-octo-system/README.md

 ## Quick start (Docker Compose)

-1. Copy `.env.example` to `.env` and adjust values (set fresh JWT secrets, choose an admin bootstrap password, and leave the Vault settings in place).
+1. Copy `.env.example` to `.env` and replace **all** Postgres placeholders with unique values.
+Ensure the discrete variables (`POSTGRES_*`) and `DATABASE_URL` stay in sync, then set fresh JWT secrets and an admin bootstrap password.
 The services read this file automatically during startup.
 2. Run the bootstrap helper to start core services (Postgres, Redis, Vault) and perform the one-time Vault initialisation.
-The script will skip work that has already been completed and will never overwrite existing unseal keys or secrets:
+The helper now validates your Postgres credentials up front and exits with actionable guidance if placeholders remain:

    ```bash
    ./bootstrap-stack.sh